Protesters set Zik’s statue ablaze in Anambra

 Ononye said the hoodlums destroyed all the ornaments used in beautifying the site of the statue.

 “They were few in number.
-Why the police, a stone throw away to the roundabout, could not intervene, was a mystery.
+Why the police, a stone’s throw away to the roundabout could not intervene was a mystery.

-“All the iron bars erected around the site were removed.
-All the decorative lights and materials around the site were vandalised.

-“I saw two vigilante men brandishing rifles and riding on a motorcycle.
+“I saw two vigilance men brandishing rifles and riding on a motorcycle.
 They stopped and the boys hailed them and they rode off.

 “It is a pity!
-Zik of Africa; the sage, who facilitated the end of the Nigerian civil war; Zik who built Nigeria’s foremost University for excellence in the education, doesn’t deserve this,’’ he lamented.
+Zik of Africa, the sage who facilitated the end of the Nigeria civil war; Zik who built Nigeria’s foremost university for excellence doesn’t deserve this,” he lamented.

 Comments